umbraco/UmbracoCMSDocs/Articles/Dashboards/extending.md

 ```

 ## Override an Umbraco Dashboard
-Since Umbraco 8, to modify the order of a default dashboard or change its permissions, you must first remove the default dashboard (see above), then add an overridden instance of the default dashboard.
+To modify the order of a default dashboard or change its permissions, you must first remove the default dashboard (see above), then add an overridden instance of the default dashboard.
 The overridden dashboard can then include your modifications.
 For example, if you wanted to deny the Writers group access to the default Redirect URL Management dashboard, you would create an override of RedirectUrlDashboard to add after removing the default dashboard.

 ```csharp
 using Umbraco.Cms.Core.Composing;